microsoft/PartnerResources/_docs/Skilling/Azure Security Academy/content/Cloud Security DDoS Protection.md

 ---
 layout: page
 title: All About Azure DDoS Protection
-sorttitle: TBD
+sorttitle: 6 Cloud Security
 description: Distributed denial of service (DDoS) attacks are some of the largest availability and security concerns facing customers.
 Azure DDoS Protection provides enhanced DDoS features, automatically protecting Azure resources in a virtual network.
 In this session, learn more about the dangers of DDoS and Azure's answer to rising threats, including Azure DDoS Protection Standard's capabilities, setup, and operation (e.g., Adaptive Tuning, Mitigation Pipelines or Metrics, etc.).
-updated: 2022-10-30
+updated: 2022-11-03
-permalink: /skilling/azure-security-academy/azure-ddos
+permalink: /skilling/azure-security-academy/cs-azure-ddos
 youtubeid: 2bhYg6FoqLg
 tags:
 - azure
 - academy content
 - azure security academy
-- TBD
+- cloud security
 ---

 # {{ page.title }}